2023 Solar Incentives Guide for Cupertino, CA - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the California government or by your county/municipality, sometimes have additional qualifications.
-Talk to your local Cupertino solar installer to discover what incentives your project will qualify for.
+Specific incentives, including those run by the California government or by your county/municipality, may have additional qualifications.
+Get in touch with your local Cupertino solar installer to discover what incentives your project may qualify for.

 How long until the federal solar tax credit ends?